cmprkr/docsGPT/README.md

 ## How to use
 Installing docsGPT is incredibly easy for single-document use.

+## IMPORTANT
+Before the Apps Script is able oto be used, your OpenAI API key must be inserted into the JavaScript where the code says [YOUR_API_KEY_HERE].

 ### Installation through Apps Script
 1) Open up the desired Google Document.
 2) Click Extensions > Apps Script